Loan Calculator

 How Loan Amortization Works

-A loan amortization schedule splits each monthly payment into two pieces: interest and principal.
-At the beginning of a loan, your balance is highest, so a larger share of each payment goes to interest.
-As your balance drops, the interest portion gets smaller and more of each payment goes toward principal.
+At the start of a loan, your balance is at its highest, so a larger share of each payment covers interest.
+As months pass and your balance decreases, the interest portion shrinks and more of your payment goes toward reducing principal.
+This gradual shift is why early payments feel like they barely move the balance — and why the last few years of a loan pay down principal quickly.

 The payment formula